hayone1/exoduschurch-website/content/community.md

 We capture moments in pictures, videos for the all to see.

 <br />

-There are 4 primary Teams in Publicity
+There are 4 primary Teams in Publicity:
 1. **Photography team**: We handle the pictures for services
 2. **Video editing team**: We handle video sermon excerpts, regular social media engaging videos
 3. **Graphics design team**: We handle poster, or anything graphics related to the church.